A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

 \subsection{Relevant LHC parameters and definitions}

-Let us first recall (in Table \ref{lhc_param_tab}) some nominal LHC parameters~\cite{Bruning:2004ej,Benedikt:2004wm} as well as other generic quantities which have been used in the comparison of the various technological solutions.
+Let us first recall (in \ct{lhc_param_tab}) some nominal LHC parameters~\cite{Bruning:2004ej,Benedikt:2004wm} as well as other generic quantities which have been used in the comparison of the various technological solutions.

-Beside these nominal running conditions, the possibility of $p$ runs at the Pb energy for reference measurements is also possible as already done during the Run 1 \& 2.
+Beside these nominal running conditions, the possibility of $p$ runs at the Pb energy for reference measurements is also possible as already done during the Run 1 and 2.
 These runs typically last one week, \ie\ ${\cal O}(10^5)$ seconds.
 When relevant, these run durations will be specified.
 We also note that other beam species (Kr, Ca, O) can be considered for an injection in the LHC (in particular those used in the SPS, \ie\ Xe and Ar), as it was the case with the short XeXe run which took place by the end of 2017.
 The injection of other species, like He, would require another ion source than the current one.
 In most cases, the instantaneous luminosities should be equal or larger than those for Pb beams (see later).

 Let us now recall useful quantities to compare the various technological implementations.
-First, we define the instantaneous luminosity, $\cal{L}$, in terms of the particle flux, $\phi_{\text{projectile}}$, impinging the target of areal density $\theta_{\text{target}}$:
+First, we define the instantaneous luminosity, $\cal{L}$, in terms of the particle flux, $\phi_{\text{projectile}}$, impinging the target of areal density $\theta_{\text{target}}$ of nuclei:

-If $\theta_{\text{target}}$ is expressed in cm$^{-2}$, $\cal{L}$ is naturally expressed in cm$^{-2}$s$^{-1}$.
+If $\theta_{\text{target}}$ is expressed in atoms $\times$ cm$^{-2}$, $\cal{L}$ is naturally expressed in cm$^{-2}$s$^{-1}$.
 For a gas target, the flux is $\phi_{\text{beam}}$, the particle flux in the LHC.
-For a solid wire target or a solid target put into an extracted beam, it is $\phi_{\text{usable halo}}$, the usable particle flux in the halo, which is of the order of the beam losses (or less) to allow for a parasitic working mode.
+For a solid wire target or a solid target put into an extracted beam, it is $\phi_{\text{usable halo}}$, the usable particle flux in the halo, which is on the order of the beam losses (or less) to allow for a parasitic-working mode.

-To compare the performances of the target for spin-related measurements, in particular single-spin asymmetries (SSAs) discussed in section \ref{section:Spin-Physics}, we define $\cal{F}$, the spin figure of merit of the target (and beam)
+To compare the performances of the target for spin-related measurements, in particular Single-Spin Asymmetries (SSAs) discussed in section \ref{section:Spin-Physics}, we define $\cal{F}$, the spin figure of merit of the target (and beam)

 where ${\cal P}_{\text{eff}}$, which we call the effective polarisation of the target, contains the information about the polarisability of the material and ${\cal V}$ contains the information about the rates (up to the cross section of the considered reaction).
+It is important to understand that our comparisons will involve different target systems and materials, with different beam fluxes.
+A figure of merit only accounting for the target properties is therefore not sufficient.

 Depending on the target material type, ${\cal P}_{\text{eff}}$ can be expressed as: